sakoho81/miplib/Readme.md

 My preferred tool for explorative tasks is Jupyter Notebook/Lab.
 Please look for updates in the Examples/ folder (a work in progress).
 Let me know if you would be interested in some specific example to be included.

 There are also a number of command line scripts (entry points) in the bin/ directory that may be handy in different batch processing tasks.
-However, some of them may require some work, as I haven't really used the command line interface in a while.
+They are also a good place to start exploring the library.

 ## Contribute?